Stillpoint-Software/GoodThingsFromScratch/_pages/about.md

 > Let things taste of what they are.
 >    \- Alice Waters

 ***WINE*** I’ve had the opportunity to work with some spectacular wine collections.
-As Wine Director and Cellar Master at The Inn at Little Washington, I was responsible for managing a 92-page wine list and overseeing a cellar with more than 29,000 bottles and 2,400 labels.
+As Wine Director and Cellar Master at The Inn at Little Washington, I was responsible for managing a 92-page wine list and overseeing a cellar with more than 29,000 bottles and 2,400 labels; where I was fortunate enough to earn a Grand Spectator Award for the wine list.

-Over the years, I’ve been fortunate enough to win a Wine Spectator award, and to work alongside three different Master Sommeliers.
-Their mentorship helped shaped my approach to wine.
+At Michel Richard's **Citronelle**, and **RANGE & Aggio** by Bryan Voltaggio, I was recruited by, and worked  alongside, three different Master Sommeliers.
+Their mentorship, and friendship, helped shaped my approach to wine.
 Whether it’s selecting the perfect pairing for an intimate dinner or curating a list for a large event, I’ve always focused on making wine approachable, exciting, and, above all, fun.

 <div class="gallery-box">
   <div class="gallery2">